UPS Battery Lifecycle — SLA vs Lithium-Ion Myths & Facts

 - For large, multi-battery systems, replace all modules in the set at once

-If you want to dig even deeper into UPS brand selection, chemistry trends, or maintenance plans, explore our expert comparison in this 2025 UPS brand showdown and detailed lithium-ion impact guide on the changing face of data center power.
+If you want to dig even deeper into UPS brand selection, chemistry trends, or maintenance plans, explore our expert comparison in 2025 UPS brand showdown, our single-phase smart UPS comparison, and our lithium-ion data center power guide.

 - Neglecting preventive maintenance: Most surprises occur in facilities that forgo scheduled inspections or delay replacements.
-Our 24/7 support makes it easy to stay ahead of trouble.
+Our 24/7 support via parent company GDF Technologies makes it easy to stay ahead of trouble.

 - Ignoring the environment: Even the best batteries fail early if exposed to excess heat, humidity, or vibration.
 Predictable runtimes depend on stable conditions.